Orange-OpenSource/fiware-cepheus/README.md

 ## Overall description

-FIWARE Cepheus provides NGSI-compatible gateway level components.
+Fiware-Cepheus provides NGSI-compatible gateway level components.
 This project contains two Spring Boot applications and a common library :

 * cepheus-cep: A CEP (Complex Event Processor) engine.
 * cepheus-broker: A light broker (NGSI forwarding-only).
 * cepheus-ngsi : a client/server NGSI library.

-## Build and Install
+## Quick instructions

-More information about building can be found in [cepheus-cep/README](cepheus-cep/README.md) and [cepheus-broker/README](cepheus-lightbroker/README.md).
+You can find the complete build and installation instructions for each components in the administrator guide [here](doc/admin).

 ### Requirements